Nova Métis Heritage Association will be hosting our 2024 Annual General Meeting (AGM),

-Please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. for any further details
+We do welcome you to RSVP, or submit any questions, by email to This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 The Métis (pronounced “May-tee”) are one of the recognized distinct Aboriginal Peoples in Canada.
 During the height of the fur trade in the 18th and 19th centuries, many European fur traders married First Nations women.
 The eventual establishment of Métis communities outside of these cultures and settlements, as well as the intermarriage between Métis men and Métis women, resulted in a new Aboriginal people—the Métis.
 The Métis people helped to shape the Canada of today, mainly in terms of the expansion of the West.